 My school’s garden grant was provided through Real School Gardens.
 They started in the Dallas – Fort Worth area, and have now expanded to include Washington D.C.
-If you are located in either of these areas, I highly recommend checking these guys out.
+(Note: This organization is now called OutTeach, and I believe they are now headquartered in DC.
+They have expanded to more states…).
+I highly recommend checking these guys out.
 Here are a few pictures from my school’s garden.

 We have six raised beds, a butterfly garden, several fruit trees, a beautiful rose bush, a tool shed, a composting area, a shade arbor, and a two hundred gallon rain barrel.
 It seems like a lot, and it is.
 But… I promise you that it is very do-able.
 (I didn’t show the pictures of the raised beds because when I took them they desperately needed weeding.)

 Here are a few websites to check out for grants: